Rain Phoenix: River Phoenix's death

 A few months after the completion of Even Cowgirls Get the Blues, Phoenix flew to Los Angeles with her brother Joaquin to meet River during a break from Dark Blood.
 On the evening of October 30, 1993, they set out, joined by River's girlfriend Samantha Mathis, for a night at the Los Angeles club The Viper Room.
-It would be the last evening Phoenix would spend with her brother; he died later that night from, according to the coroner's report, "acute multiple drug intoxication", namely an overdose of heroin and cocaine, a concoction called a "speedball".
+It would be the last evening Phoenix would spend with her brother River; he died later that night from acute combined drug intoxication, namely an overdose of heroin and cocaine, a concoction called a "speedball."

-Phoenix dealt simultaneously with the loss of her older brother and the media circus that followed.
+Phoenix dealt simultaneously with the loss of her older brother and the media attention that followed.
 Aleka's Attic, by that time consisting of a different line-up, had been working on an album that River had been funding himself.
 The album was near completion so Phoenix began the long process of mixing and producing the scraps of recordings.
-The album has never been released.
+The album was never released.

-Late 90s and 2000s
+Late 1990s and 2000s

 In 1994, Phoenix joined R.E.M. in the studio to record backup vocals on the song "Bang and Blame", to be released on the 1994 album Monster, an album dedicated to River.
 In 1995 Phoenix joined the Red Hot Chili Peppers as a backup singer on their One Hot Minute tour.
 Chili Peppers bassist Flea, who appeared in My Own Private Idaho, was close friends with River, and was there the night he died.
 The band wrote their song "Transcending" as a tribute to River.
-She also features in the video for R.E.M.'s "At My Most Beautiful".
+She also features in the video for R.E.M.'s "At My Most Beautiful."

 In 1997, Phoenix joined the punk/new wave band The Causey Way, which also included her younger sisters Summer and Liberty.
 They disbanded in 2001 after the release of two albums and two EPs.

 Phoenix returned to acting in 1998 with parts in I Woke Up Early the Day I Died (1998), O (2001), Harry and Max (2004) and Hitch (2005).

 Music

 Papercranes

 Phoenix formed the band Papercranes in 2003 as lead singer and lyricist.
 Their self-titled EP was released in 2004 and their first album, Vidalia, in 2006.
 In 2010, Papercranes signed with Manimal Vinyl and in 2011 they released their second album Let's Make Babies in the Woods.
-In 2012 came their third and final release – a concept record THREE followed by a multi-platform artist residency entitled I.You.We.THREE.
+In 2012 came their third and final release – a concept record Three followed by a multi-platform artist residency entitled I.You.We.Three.
 Guest musicians include Phoenix's younger sisters Summer and Liberty, as well as actor Dermot Mulroney, Libby Lavella, Norm Block, Jenny O, Kirk Hellie and Flea of the Red Hot Chili Peppers, who also was a guest musician on tracks for Aleka's Attic in the '90s.